Love & Harvest

 Why Try This Fish Noodle Soup Recipe

-Verdoluga in Fish Noodle Soup
+Ingredients for This Fusion Fish Noodle Soup

 Professional Tips

-1. FRIED THE FISH FIRST WITH GINGER
+1. FRY THE FISH FIRST WITH GINGER

-3. TIANJIN PRESERVED VEGETABLE IS A MUST!
+3. TIANJIN PRESERVED VEGETABLE IS ESSENTIAL

 This exotic marriage of flavours introduces you to the combination of Chinese fish noodle soup and Mexican verdolaga.
 A fish noodle soup that surprises and delights the palate.

-Prep Time 15 minutes
+Prep Time:15 minutes

-Cook Time 30 minutes
+Cook Time:30 minutes

-Cuisine fusion
+Cuisine: fusion

 Ingredients